 - State Agencies

 - Boards of Education

 - Health Departments

-- Members of quasi governmental agencies who pay into a statesponsored retirement system and have elected to participate in the Kentucky Employees Health Plan (KEHP)
+- Members of quasi governmental agencies who pay into a statesponsored retirement system and have elected to participate in the Kentucky Employees' Health Plan (KEHP)

 - School Board members participate on a post-tax basis only.
 Board members are responsible for the payment of the total premiums per KRS 160.280(4)

-2. Retirees
+- 2. Retirees

+- under the age of 65; or

+- retirees age 65 or older and not eligible for Medicare; or

+- retirees eligible for Medicare and actively employed with a participating agency

-Retirees under age 65 (or age 65 or older and not eligible for Medicare) who draw a monthly retirement check from any of the following retirement systems are eligible to participate:
+and who draw a monthly retirement check from any of the following retirement systems are eligible to participate:

-- Kentucky Judicial Retirement Plan

-- Kentucky Legislators Retirement
+- Kentucky Judicial Retirement Plan - Kentucky Legislators Retirement Plan

-Plan

-- Kentucky Retirement Systems (KRS)

-- Kentucky Teachers' Retirement System (KTRS)

-- Kentucky Community and Technical College System (KCTCS)

-3. COBRA Qualified Beneficiaries
+- Kentucky Retirement Systems (KRS) - Kentucky Teachers' Retirement System (KTRS) - Kentucky Community and Technical College System (KCTCS) - 3.
+COBRA Qualified Beneficiaries

-Eligible COBRA participants who were previously covered under the KEHP.
+Eligible COBRA participants who were previously covered under KEHP.